Universal Prompt Tuning for Graph Neural Networks: Introduction

 \section{Introduction}

-Graph neural networks (GNNs) have achieved great success in graph representation learning~\citep{kipf2016semi,hamilton2017inductive,Xu2019HowPA}, which attract extensive attention from researchers.
+Graph neural networks (GNNs) have garnered significant attention from researchers due to their remarkable success in graph representation learning~\citep{kipf2016semi,hamilton2017inductive,Xu2019HowPA}.
 However, two fundamental challenges hinder the large-scale practical applications of GNNs.
-One is the scarcity of labeled data in the real world, which means the labeled data is only a tiny fraction of all collected data.
-In many practical situations, the acquisition of node labels is rather resource-consuming, and the lack of labeled data greatly degrades the performance of GNN models.
-The other challenge is low out-of-distribution generalization ability.
-To be specific, if there exists a distribution shift between the training and testing data, the GNN model can no longer obtain satisfactory performance.

-To overcome these challenges, recent efforts have been devoted to designing pre-trained GNN models~\citep{xia2022survey,Hu2020StrategiesFP,Hu2020GPTGNNGP,Lu2021LearningTP}.
-Similar to the pre-trained models in the language field, pre-trained GNN models are also trained on a large number of pre-training datasets, and then adapted to certain downstream tasks.
-Most existing pre-trained GNN models obey the ``pre-train, fine-tune'' learning strategy~\citep{Sun2022GPPTGP}.
-Specifically, we train a GNN model with a massive corpus of pre-training graphs, then we apply the pre-trained GNN model as initialization and fine-tune the model parameters according to the downstream task.
+One is the scarcity of labeled data in the real world~\citep{Zitnik2018PrioritizingNC}, and the other is the low out-of-distribution generalization ability of the trained models~\citep{Hu2020StrategiesFP,Knyazev2019UnderstandingAA,Yehudai2021FromLS,Morris2019WeisfeilerAL}.
+To overcome these challenges, researchers have made substantial efforts in designing pre-trained GNN models~\citep{xia2022survey,Hu2020StrategiesFP,Hu2020GPTGNNGP,Lu2021LearningTP} in recent years.
+Similar to the pre-trained models in the language field, pre-trained GNN models undergo training on extensive pre-training datasets and are subsequently adapted to downstream tasks.
+Most existing pre-trained GNN models obey the ``pre-train, fine-tune'' learning strategy~\citep{Xu2021RethinkingNP}.
+Specifically, we train a GNN model with a massive corpus of pre-training graphs, then we utilize the pre-trained GNN model as initialization and fine-tune the model parameters based on the specific downstream task.

-The ``pre-train, fine-tune'' framework of pre-trained GNN models also arouses several crucial issues~\citep{Jin2020SelfsupervisedLO}.
-First, compared to ordinary GNN models, pre-trained GNN models usually contain several times the parameters of the normal one, which leads to high training overhead for adapting the pre-trained models on downstream tasks.
-Fine-tuning such models is quite difficult, time-consuming and space-consuming.
-Besides, it is difficult to guarantee that the model retains the generalization ability evaluated on the massive corpus of graphs.
-This problem is particularly acute when the downstream data is small in scale.
-In this case, the model is easy to over-fit on the downstream task, which makes the pre-training meaningless.

-Inspired by the great success of natural language prompting~\citep{Li2021PrefixTuningOC,Lester2021ThePO,Liu2022PretrainPA,Liu2022PTuningPT}, we aim to investigate the effectiveness of prompt tuning on pre-trained GNN models.
-Prompt tuning brings us an alternative for the adaptation of pre-trained model on the downstream task: it freezes the parameters of the pre-trained model and modifies the input data.
-Unlike fine-tuning, prompt tuning does not change the pre-trained model but performs the data-space adaption by transforming the input of the downstream task.
-Such tuning strategy greatly reduces the overhead and difficulty of the adaptation on the downstream task.